door2door-io/data-engineer-challenge/README.md

 The criteria that we are looking for are the following:

 - Documentation: Is the project and the code properly documented?
 - Correctness: Is the task solved?
-Does the data provided is correctly ingested by solution?
+Is the data provided correctly processed by the solution?
 If there is anything missing, is the reason why it is missing documented?
 - Technology: Which libraries or approaches are used?
 Do they make sense for the task?
 Justify why you've decided to use those technologies to solve the code challenge.
 - Code quality: Is the code understandable and maintainable?
 What programming paradigm is being used?
 Is it implemented correctly?
 - Tests: How is the project tested?
 Does the project contain system and unit tests?
 Is the entire project tested or just parts of it?